fivexl/website/content/author/Vladimir-Samoylov.md

 **Vladimir is highly professional AWS community builder, certified AWS Solutions Architect, certified ScrumMaster, and certified Terraform associate.**

-# About author
+## About author

-Vladimir works 2,5 years for FivexL.
+Vladimir works almost 3 years for FivexL.
 He is the team's soul, full of energy and ideas, with a constant smile on his face.
 His broad 10+ years of experience is from HTML/CSS-coder, Senior System Administrator to Technical Director, and Cloud Engineering Independent consultant.
 It gives a three-dimensional view of the problem he is working on and allows him to offer a unique solution.
 He thinks outside of the box.
 Vladimir, a resident of Thailand and a fan of Asian culture, develops the Asian AWS community and participates in regional cloud engineering events.

-## In FivexL Vladimir leaded
+### In FivexL Vladimir leaded
 * a project on building modernized digital infrastructure on the AWS cloud in the US healthcare and educational sector,
 * a project on migrating and developing secure infrastructure ready for the business growth for a Norwegian cryptocurrency company.